StonyBrookNLP/ircot/README.md

 If you want to use openai models (e.g., codex in our experiments), you don't need to start it.
 In that case, you just need to set the environment variable `OPENAI_API_KEY`.

-If you start retriever and/or llm_server on different host or port, update them in `.retriever_address.jsonnet` and `.llm_server_address.jsonnet` before running retrieval/odqa systems.
+If you start retriever and/or llm_server on a different host or port, update them in `.retriever_address.jsonnet` and `.llm_server_address.jsonnet` before running retrieval/odqa systems.

 # Run Retrieval and ODQA Systems